-Welcome to Llanrhystud a village with a very intresting history.
+Welcome to Llanrhystud a village with a very interesting history

 The walk for the most part will be along the village roads which are currently in use so where there is no pavement please be aware of approaching traffic.
 The track to the Lime Kilns will be along a stretch of the coastal path which is eroded causing walkers to walk along the shingle beach for a short distance.
 There will be two stiles to cross.
 The trail is about two miles and should take around one and a half to two hours to complete.

 Llanrhystud is found at Ordnance Survey map coordinates SN538 697, its picturesque location lying at the foot of hills on the coastline of Cardigan Bay with its blue waters, is ideally situated for exploring the whole of Wales!
 Church Street with it’s narrow lane leading to the ancient Church of St. Rhystyd, which is a Grade II listed building and the oldest part of the village.
-The area surrounding the church has been disignated as a conservation area.
+The area surrounding the church up to Sugbor Wyre, to the north has been designated as a conservation area.

 The remarkable earthworks of Gaer Penrhôs Hillfort crown the summit of a precipitous hill above the junction of Afon Wyre Fawr and Afon Wyre Fach a mile to the east of the village of Llanrhystud.